Superman: Whatever Happened to the Man of Tomorrow?: Reception

 The ending of Whatever Happened to the Man of Tomorrow? has been cited as one of the most memorable moments in DC Comics history, and one of the most memorable "imaginary stories".
 The deaths of Bizarro and Krypto are considered some of the best moments in comic history, while the plot is generally considered one of the best by Moore.

 The story is generally positively viewed.
-The blog "Girls Gone Geek" described the story as "sometimes touching, sometimes haunting and sometimes entertaining" and "a great read, whether you're a fan of hardcore or a casual player who only know the basics about Superman" and "that the level of poignancy achieved by Moore is rare in history – because the medium does not usually allow it to be achieved".
+The blog "Girls Gone Geek" described the story as "touching, haunting and playful in all the right places" and "a great read whether you're a hardcore comics lover or a casual reader with only basic knowledge of Superman" and added that "the level of poignancy that Moore achieved here is rare because the medium doesn't often allow for it".
 A public vote of the users on the website "Comic Book Resources" named it the 25th best storyline in comics of all time.

 Many Superman writers who worked with the character after the story cite it as a favorite of theirs in Superman's history.
 J. Michael Straczynski, who claimed that if he could only write one character for the rest of his life, it would be Superman, called the story the greatest Superman story ever.
 Scott Snyder also claimed the story to be among his favorites, while George Pérez claimed that although he was only the inker in the story, it was one of the best moments of his career.

 Legacy

 During the 1990s, Alan Moore revisited many of the themes of the story in the comic Supreme, originally created by Rob Liefeld as a pastiche of Superman.
 Displeased with the rebooted Superman by John Byrne, and his own comics revisionism from the 80s, Moore decided to recreate the imaginative range of the original Superman mythos with Supreme.

 The story's title was homaged in Neil Gaiman's 2009 "Batman: Whatever Happened to the Caped Crusader?".
 Writer Grant Morrison, at the time, was placing many of the Silver Age elements of Batman's history back into continuity.
 Similar to Whatever Happened to the Man of Tomorrow?, there was to be a change in the status quo of the Batman titles where the original Batman, Bruce Wayne, had apparently been killed and was being replaced by Dick Grayson.
 Gaiman's story was meant to serve as a memorial to the original Batman and was set at Batman's funeral.
-Similarly to the Superman story, the Batman story appeared in the two main Batman titles at the time and were published in a month before a short break on all Batman titles for the publication of a limited series ("Batman: Battle for the Cowl").
+Similarly to the Superman story, the Batman story appeared in the two main Batman titles at the time and were published in a month before a short break on all Batman titles for the publication of the limited series "Batman: Battle for the Cowl".